oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

----
-layout: blog_post
-title: "Kafka Streams"
-author: Andrew Hughes
-description: ""
-tags: []
-tweets:
-- ""
-- ""
-- ""
-image:
----
 ## How to Develop a Secure Kafka Streams Application with a Quarkus Front End

 In this tutorial you're going to use Apache Kafka and Quarkus to create a secure, scalable web application.
 The application will use Kafka Streams and a small Kafka cluster to consume data from a server and push it to a client application as a real-time stream.
 The entire application will be secured.
 The Kafka cluster will be secured with SSL and SASL/JAAS password protection.
 The Quarkus client application will be secured using OAuth 2.0 & OIDC using Okta as the OIDC provider.

 Both Apache Kafka and Quarkus are designed for use in scalable clusters.
 Quarkus is a container-first Kubernetes Java framework that you'll use to create a scalable, Java-based REST service and client application.
 It's extremely performant and designed to be used in serverless and microservice environments.
-Since I covered Quarkus [in a previous tutorial](http://need.a.link), I'm going to focus more on discussing Kafka in this tutorial.
+Since I covered Quarkus [in a previous tutorial](http://need.a.link), I'm going to focus more on discussing Kafka in the intro to this tutorial.
+Just know that you'll be using it to create a simple client application for Kafka Streams that will also serve web template page.
+If you want to know more, take a look at the links at the end of the tutorial or [the Quarkus docs](https://quarkus.io/get-started/).

 Apache Kafka describes itself as a "distributed streaming platform" that has three capabilities:
  1. publish and subscribe to streams of messages;